CoryCharlton/emilys_neopixel/README.md

 # Emily's NeoPixel

-A while back I orded a LiPo battery from Adafruit and they made me add another product in order to ship it.
-I chose the [NeoPixel FeatherWing](https://www.adafruit.com/product/2945) because it looked cool and I had a ton of ESP32 Feathers lying around but I had no pratical use for it.
+A while back I ordered a LiPo battery from Adafruit and they made me add another product in order to ship it.
+I chose the [NeoPixel FeatherWing](https://www.adafruit.com/product/2945) because it looked cool and I had a ton of ESP32 Feathers lying around but I had no practical use for it.

 Recently my five year old daughter has taken interest to watching me work on a project for my e-bike and I figured it would be a fun project for her and I to build a fancy night light.